yerty

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-If your employer has not paid you for overtime, denied you holiday entitlement, or failed to comply with working time rules, the data suggests working time claims are among the most successful at tribunal.
-They have the highest rate of winning at a hearing, one of the highest default judgment rates, and they resolve faster than almost any other claim type.
+If your employer has not paid you for overtime, denied you holiday entitlement, or failed to comply with working time rules, working time claims remain among the most successful at tribunal.
+They have the highest hearing success rate of any claim type, one of the highest default judgment rates, and resolve faster than most others.

-The figures in this article come from the Ministry of Justice's Employment Tribunal Statistics (Reform system data), covering Q2 2024/25 through Q2 2025/26.
-Working time claims are brought under the Working Time Regulations 1998 and cover issues including unpaid holiday, rest breaks, maximum weekly hours, and night work limits.
+The figures in this article come from the Ministry of Justice's Employment Tribunal Statistics (Reform system data), covering Q2 2024/25 through Q3 2025/26.
+Working time claims are brought under the Working Time Regulations 1998.

 How many people are in your position?